Waste oil centrifuge system in industrial waste oil processing facility — Dolphin Centrifuge

 Waste Oil Centrifuge Setup — Panama

-A typical waste oil centrifuge installation requires certain auxiliary equipment and site features for the optimum and durable operation of the centrifuge system.
+A typical waste oil centrifuge installation requires specific auxiliary equipment to ensure the long-term reliability and efficiency of the system.

-Small-scale centrifuges (open, top-loading type) produce approximately 2,500 g force.
-This force is enough to separate bulk sludge from the waste oil but not separate the small particles.
+Small-scale centrifuges (open, top-loading type) produce approximately 2,500 Gs.
+This is enough for bulk sludge but fails to remove sub-micron particles.

 Alfa Laval Decanter for Waste Oil De-Sludging

-Filtration is not suitable for large-scale processing of used engine oil due to the ongoing cost of labor and material involved.
+Filtration is not suitable for large-scale processing of used engine oil due to the extreme ongoing cost of labor and filter media.

 Stainless Steel Waste Oil Centrifuge